 Receiving a criminal conviction for Obstructing Highway or Passageway can carry with it serious financial and long-term consequences.
-In addition to being fined up to $2,000 by the State of Texas, a conviction for Obstructing Highway or Passageway can result in the loss of your employment, a tarnished reputation and a limitation on future employment and advancement opportunities.
+In addition to being fined up to $2,000 by the State of Texas, a conviction for Obstruction of Highway can result in the loss of your employment, a tarnished reputation and a limitation on future employment and advancement opportunities.

-The most common situation where an individual is arrested for Obstructing Highway or Passageway is when a person stops their motor vehicle in traffic and holds up traffic and refuses or is unable to move their vehicle.
+The most common situation where an individual is arrested for Obstruction of Highway is when a person stops their motor vehicle in traffic and holds up traffic and refuses or is unable to move their vehicle.

 (1) obstructs a highway, street, sidewalk, railway, waterway, elevator, aisle, hallway, entrance, or exit to which the public or a substantial group of the public has access, or any other place used for the passage of persons, vehicles, or conveyances, regardless of the means of creating the obstruction and whether the obstruction arises from his acts alone or from his acts and the acts of others; or

 (2) disobeys a reasonable request or order to move issued by a person the actor knows to be or is informed is a peace officer, a fireman, or a person with authority to control the use of the premises:

 - to prevent obstruction of a highway or any of those areas mentioned in Subdivision (1); or

 - to maintain public safety by dispersing those gathered in dangerous proximity to a fire, riot, or other hazard.

 According to Texas criminal law, “obstruct” means to render impassable or to render passage unreasonably inconvenient or hazardous.
 Additionally, Obstruction of Highway is classified as a Class B Misdemeanor, punishable by a term in the Tarrant County Jail of up to 180 days and up to a $4,000 fine.